 This type of mesothelioma accounts for nearly 80% of all diagnosed mesothelioma cases.
 The most commonly experienced symptoms of pleural mesothelioma, include shortness of breath, chest pain, fatigue, a persistent cough, and unintentional weight loss.
 However, these signs are frequently associated with the following lung conditions and because of this pleural mesothelioma is often misdiagnosed as either of these listed conditions:

-Peritoneal mesothelioma represents less than 20% of all cases and typically entails symptoms such as abdominal pain, fatigue, unexplained weight loss, excess fluid in the abdomen, loss of appetite and build up of gas.
+Peritoneal mesothelioma represents less than 20% of all cases and typically entails symptoms such as abdominal pain, fatigue, unexplained weight loss, excess fluid in the abdomen, loss of appetite, and build-up of gas.
 Similar signs also accompany less severe gastrointestinal conditions like irritable bowel syndrome, as well as other malignant diseases occurring in the abdominal cavity.
 Hence, peritoneal mesothelioma may be misdiagnosed as any of these conditions:

 It is essential to be aware of the main differences between pleural mesothelioma and lung cancer so as to prevent misdiagnosis.
 We have compiled a list of the clearest dissimilarities between the two forms of cancer which will hopefully help you avoid receiving an inaccurate diagnosis:

 A mesothelioma specialist will promptly order a series of tests and examination procedures which will eventually reveal whether you suffer from mesothelioma or not.
-Nevertheless, it is important to know that the entire diagnostic process may take up to three months, as the oncologist will first try to eliminate common causes which might be responsible for your symptoms and you will have to undergo multiple tests for an accurate evaluation, so seeking medical assistance as soon as you notice even the slightest signs is also crucial and could save your life.
+Nevertheless, it is important to know that the entire diagnostic process may take up to three months, as the oncologist will first try to eliminate common causes that might be responsible for your symptoms and you will have to undergo multiple tests for an accurate evaluation.
 The most relevant tests for mesothelioma include: